Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP 4.4.0 =
 - Updated the German language file.
 Thanks to Oliver Juwig.
+- Updated some CSS code to not show border in the cart.
 - Updated the checkout button image.

 = 4.3.9 =